 I feel like I really haven’t been too present this season which when you think of the theme of my blog is quite interesting since Christmas is the most crafty of all holidays and I literally had nothing.I couldn’t think of any new and exciting ideas to create.

 I couldn’t keep up with the other mom bloggers who in addition to homeschooling their 10 children could also host link parties, create Etsy shops full of cool new items and also make cookies, decorate AND have the time to blog about it.

 I kind of lost my mojo.

-Don’t get me wrong I love the holidays and still make is special for my children but when it comes to creating little touches, I am, well, out of touch.
+Don’t get me wrong I love the holidays and still make is special for my children but when it comes to creating little touches, I am, well

 We did have a wonderful Christmas here this year, one of the best in recent past and enjoyed every single minute of it.
 My parents came up the Wednesday before Christmas to see Annie’s band concert that night.